::p_load(sf, sfdep, tmap, tidyverse) pacman

 - Mapping Gi* statistics

-10.6.2 Deriving distance-based weight matrix
+10.5.1 Deriving distance weight matrix

 There are two type of distance-based proximity matrix, they are:

-- fixed distance weight matrix; and
+- fixed distance weight matrix,

-- adaptive distance weight matrix.
+- adaptive distance weight matrix, and

 Firstly, we need to determine the upper limit for distance band by using the steps below: